-Artistically I have tried through composition and subject matter to place St. Peter in the center of his mission, striving in the style of the carving to impart a feeling of the harmony brought to him through the gift of the Holy Spirit.
-In his countenance as a man I have attempted to show his strength and vulnerability as well as the dynamic quality of his inspiration.
+Artistically I have tried through composition and subject matter to place St. Peter in the center of his mission.
+I have strived to impart a feeling of the harmony brought to him through the gift of the Holy Spirit.
+In his countenance as a man I show his strength and vulnerability as well as the dynamic quality of his inspiration.

-I express in Peter first of all his great humanity shown in the sensitive concern he has for his own emotional and idealistic vulnerability as well as his tight grip on the immense task laid upon him.
+I express in Peter his great humanity by portraying the sensitive concern he has for his own emotional and idealistic vulnerability as well as his tight grip on the immense task laid upon him.

-I see him also as a man of our times, for he is still with us through the sacred succession of popes as expressed in the dome of Saint Peter’s and columns of his basilica in the background.
+He is a man of our times, for he is still with us through the sacred succession of popes.
+I express this in the dome of Saint Peter’s and columns of his basilica in the background.

-And of course the keys to heaven and the Holy Spirit evidenced in the wind of his garments as he stands upon the rock of Christ’s church which I have placed emerging from the sea of time and human history, and resembling somewhat the surface of the human heart.
+Also emphasized are the keys to heaven and the Holy Spirit in the wind of his garments.
+He stands upon the rock of Christ’s church which I have placed emerging from the sea of time and human history, and resembling somewhat the surface of the human heart.

-This high relief wood sculpture (12-inches x 33-inches x 3-inches) is one of six saints carved by A.Vonn Hartung for the Ambo of St. Paul’s Catholic Church in Pensacola, Florida, commissioned by Pastor Doug Halsema through Liturgical Consultant Dr. Steven Schloeder of Liturgical Environs.
+This high relief wood sculpture (12-inches x 33-inches x 3-inches) is one of six saints carved by A.Vonn Hartung for the Ambo of St. Paul’s Catholic Church in Pensacola, Florida.
+Pastor Doug Halsema commissioned these carvings, through Liturgical Consultant Dr. Steven Schloeder of Liturgical Environs.